Maartyl/cs-chan/README.md

     - `.Create{Local,Net}Chan<TMsg>(cfg)`
     - where cfg is configuration; simplest: `NetChanConfig.MakeDefault<TMsg>()`
         - If `TMsg` isn't serializable, you have to provide custom ISerDes.
 - access the chans through `.Get{Sender,Receiver}{,Async}(uri)`
-    - where uri is: `chan:[<authority*>]/<chan name>`
+    - where uri is: `chan:[//<authority*>]/<chan name>`
         - *: If accessing 'outside' end of a net-chan.
 - Receivers then receive what counterparts on the same chan sent.
     - net-chans are wired so that local and remote ends are connected.
         - local: no authority specified
-            - remote: authority specified (localhost if local chan)
+        - remote: authority specified (`localhost` if local chan)
 - Idea behind accessing through URI:
-        - Normal code shouldn't even know what Uri it using to access chans.
+    - Normal code shouldn't even necessarily know what Uri it is using to access chans.
 - Net-chans are only accessible after calling `.StartServer(port)`.
     - Get URIs then have to specify this port.

 ## Example